emmeiwhite/03-typescript-2025/README.md

 ## Type Alias

-- To basically create custom types
+- To basically create custom types - defines the shape of objects

 - type User